WhatATime/JavaScript_ForkifyApp/README.md

 # Forkify Application

-Programmed in JavaScript
+Programmed in JavaScript.

-Application that lets you search for recipies thanks to API
+Application that lets you search for recipies thanks to API.

 - Search recipies
 - Modify number of servings and therefore quantity of ingredients